-Dr. Talmage's new book, "The Great Salt Lake, Present and Past," should be in the hands of every educator.
-The should mount of information lating to the great saline sea, makes it an invaluable work for reference or study.
+Dr. Talmage's new book, "The Great Sait Lake.
+Present and Past," should be in the hands of every educator.
+The amount of information it contains re-lating to the great saline sea, makes it an invaluable work for reference or stude.